Gender inequality pervades almost every aspect of society, including the ever-expanding digital landscape.

 This increasing digital divide is not going under the radar.
 The UN General Assembly has declared 2023 a year of action on innovation and technology for gender equality, which will “enable the world's governments to look at technology and innovation to see how the normative frameworks in the world can be advanced to support innovation and technology that works for everybody”, added Hendriks.

-As an example of this in action, another panelist, Asa Tamsons, Senior Vice President and Head of Business Area Technologies and New Businesses at Ericsson, referenced the company’s Connect to Learn program, which is trying to get affordable devices and access to connectivity at schools.
+As an example of this in action, Asa Tamsons, Senior Vice President and Head of Business Area Technologies and New Businesses at Ericsson, referenced the company’s Connect to Learn program, which is trying to get affordable devices and access to connectivity at schools.

 She said: “To date, we have connected 300,000 children, in partnership with service providers, NGOs like the United Nations, and public and private partnerships.
 Every investment in this area from the public and private side pays off.”